evylang/evy/docs/builtins.md

 `[]num`.
 Each argument has to be a number array with two elements `[x y]`.
 The first element representing the x coordinate and the second the y coordinate of a vertex in the polyline or polygon.
-If the array does not have two elements, a fatal runtime error occurs.
+If the array does not have two elements, a panic occurs.
 For example, the `poly` function can be called as follows:

     poly [x1 y1] [x2 y2] [x3 y3]